Zahid031/Blog_API/README.md

-# Blog API
+# Dockerized Blog API (Django+PostgreSQL)

-A RESTful API for a blogging platform built with Django Rest Framework.
+A RESTful API for a blogging platform built with Django Rest Framework

 ## Features